Information for Acropolis Museum

 What is there at the Acropolis Museum?

-Is the Acropolis and Acropolis museum the same?
+Is the Acropolis and Acropolis Museum the same?

 Which is better the Acropolis Museum or the National Archaeological Museum?

-Why can’t you take photos ?
+Why can’t you take photos?

 PLAN YOUR VISIT